aa3025/jupyters/README.md

 cd jupyters

-If necessary edit the 1st sectiopn of the Dockerfile, to change user data: UID/GID, username and password.
+If necessary edit the 1st section of the Dockerfile, to change user data: UID/GID, username and password and parameters section in 02_startdocker.sh file

-`docker build . -t username/mypythonimage:latest`
+Then run:

+`sh ./01_duild_image.sh`

-Once image build process complete, edit the ### params ### section of the container startup script "startdocker.sh" and execute it:
+Once image build process complete, the `02_startdocker.sh` script is launched automatically.

+If you want just to launch already existing image build previously, do:
-`sh ./startdocker.sh`
+`sh ./02_startdocker.sh IMAGEID`